The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

-\begin{proof} Because $a \in \mathbb{R}^+$, $c_-$ and $c_+$ lie on the real axis of the $c$-plane and Lemma \ref{cParameter_Plane_Symmetric_over_realAxis_lemma} gives us that the real axis cuts the two baby $\mandel$'s in half.
-Since there is only one orthogonal symmetry of $\mandel$, these two baby $\mandel$'s will only move along the real axis under a changing $a \in \mathbb{R}^+$. \end{proof}
+\begin{proof} In Lemma \ref{cParameter_Plane_Symmetric_over_realAxis_lemma}, we showed these baby $\mandel$'s are symmetric about the real axis when $a$ is positive and real.
+Thus, as $a$ varies along the real axis, the baby $\mandel$'s vary, keeping their center and only axis of symmetry in the real axis. \end{proof}

-Knowing that these two baby $\mandel$'s stay on the real axis as they change position, we can prove that the two sets actually pass completely through one another as $a$ changes in the given range we've been working with.
+Knowing that the centers of these two baby $\mandel$'s stay on the real axis as they change position, we can prove that the two sets actually pass completely through one another as $a$ changes continuously in the range of interest.

-\begin{proposition} Letting $n \geq 11$ and odd, as $a$ increases from $0.1$ to $1$, two baby $\mandel$'s associated with $v_-$ and $v_+$ move along the real axis of the $c$-parameter plane of $R_{n,a,c}$ in opposite directions and completely pass through each other. \end{proposition}
+\begin{proposition} Letting $n \geq 11$ and odd, as $a$ increases from $\frac{1}{10}$ to $1$, two baby $\mandel$'s associated with $v_-$ and $v_+$ move along the real axis of the $c$-parameter plane of $R_{n,a,c}$ in opposite directions and completely pass through each other. \end{proposition}

 \begin{proof} By Theorem \ref{Tighter_radius_mandel_exists_in_cPlane_Theorem} the baby $\mandel$ associated with $v_+$ lies in $\setWp$ with the tighter radius, this means that

 We refer to this interval as $\mathbf{I}_1$ and call the respective endpoints $\omega_1$ and $\omega_2$.
 So, any real $c$ value in this baby $\mandel$ must lie in $\mathbf{I}_1$.
 Because the other baby $\mandel$ associated with $v_-$ is a reflection of the first over the imaginary axis, the real values that lie in this baby $\mandel$ are just a reflection of $\mathbf{I}_1$ across the imaginary axis and so the real values of the baby $\mandel$ associated with $v_-$ lie in